Tamolitch Blue Pool is truly a natural wonder along the Mckenzie River Trail (Photo By Danielle Denham / That Oregon Life)

 Over the years of doing That Oregon Life, I am commonly asked which, if any are my favorite hiking trails in our great state.
 Growing up in Thurston, a neighborhood in the eastern part of Springfield, Oregon, I spent quite a bit of time, especially in the summer exploring everywhere there is to see up Highway 126, also known as the McKenzie Highway.
 So to no surprise, while it may be hard to pick my number one favorite place to hike in Oregon (how could you just pick one, right?), the McKenzie River Trail is easily one of my favorite places to get away from society and offers a little something for everyone, no matter what your skill level.

-An Unofficial Guide to The McKenzie River Trail
+An Unofficial Guide To The McKenzie River Trail

 The highway leads to central and eventually eastern Oregon, with the entry point to the highway just on the edge of Springfield where I grew up.
 Before being annexed by Springfield, Thurston was formerly an unincorporated community with its own post office.
 The earliest land claims in the Thurston area by white settlers were in 1851, according to Wikipedia.

-The Best Hikes On Mckenzie River Trail
+The Best Incredibly Beautiful Hikes On McKenzie River Trail

 Venture with us as we go head deep into old-growth forests where magical waterfalls seemingly from fairy-tails exist, gorgeous riverside scenery, and crystal clear lakes that make for some of the most amazing places to explore in Oregon.
 Come see why this trail draws in hikers and mountain bikers from all over the world.